Human-RNome-Project/.github/profile/README.md

 ## Human RNome Project
-Community-driven repository for benchmarking analysis workflows for RNA modifications across Illumina, Oxford Nanopore Technologies (ONT), and mass spectrometry platforms.
+Community-driven project for benchmarking analysis workflows for RNA modifications across Illumina, Oxford Nanopore Technologies (ONT), and mass spectrometry platforms.
 Our overarching goal is to advance RNA science in a way that impacts human health, food security, and biomanufacturing by providing transparent, reproducible, and well-documented analysis pipelines for RNA modification data.

 Mission and Scope
 1. Provide a centralized home for analysis scripts, workflows, and documentation for RNA modification benchmarking.